 - A low-calorie cabbage dish can be made by cooking the cabbage leaves over medium heat with a mixture of cucumber juice and mustard.

-- Small pieces of cabbage can be steam cooked and other vegetables can also be added to it.
+- Small pieces of steamed cabbage and other vegetables can also be added to it.
 The mixture should be cooked until the cabbage becomes a little crisp.

 - Cabbage can be cooked in milk for 3 to 4 minutes and seasoned with salt and pepper.

-So, now that you know how helpful cabbage diet is, make sure to include it in your daily diet.
-Reap the benefits of this green, leafy vegetable and live a healthy life.
+So, now that you know about cabbage facts, why is cabbage good for you, make sure you start eating cabbage everyday.
+Reap the benefits of cabbage vegetable and live a healthy life.